cartant/ts-action/README.md

 I wanted a mechanism for declaring and consuming actions that involved writing as little boilerplate as possible.
 If you, too, want less cruft, you might find this package useful.

+Also, if you are using NgRx or redux-observable, you might find the [`ts-action-operators`](https://github.com/cartant/ts-action-operators) package useful, too.

 ## Install

 Install the package using npm: